-- Project Visibility, Boulder County Aging Services, 2002.
+- Project Visibility, Boulder County Aging Services, 2002

 An example of heterosexism in health care would be the introduction of Gardasil as a vaccine to prevent transmission of the human papilloma virus (HPV).
 HPV is a leading cause of cervical cancer, and clinical trials were conducted exclusively on girls and women.
 HPV is also a leading cause of anal cancer among men who have sex with men, however when the vaccine was released no tests had been done on males.

 [These tests have since been done.
-Maybe check with Cybelle or Angus to make sure that Gardasil is noe being offered to NS boys?]
+Maybe check with Cybelle or Angus to make sure that Gardasil is now being offered to NS boys?]

 In 2007 the NS Department of Health started a vaccination program for young girls in Grade 8.
 Not only was an opportunity lost to teach young men about the importance of condom use for anal sex (in heterosexual as well as homosexual contacts), but the unconscious message was delivered that the health of young gay men wasn’t important.

-Homophobia & Transphobia Homophobia is an unreasoning fear of people with a same sex attraction, gay men, lesbians, and bisexuals.
+Homophobia & Transphobia Homophobia is an irrational fear of or aversion to homosexuality or anything relating to homosexuality.
 Various definitions will cite antipathy, contempt, hatred, and prejudice.
-In a 1998 address, civil rights leader Coretta Scott King stated that "Homophobia is like racism and anti-Semitism and other forms of bigotry in that it seeks to dehumanize a large group of people, to deny their humanity, their dignity and personhood.
+In a 1998 address, civil rights leader Coretta Scott King stated that "Homophobia is like racism and anti-Semitism and other forms of bigotry in that it seeks to dehumanize a large group of people, to deny their humanity, their dignity and personhood.”

 Transphobia is a similarly unreasoned fear of any people who don’t conform to gender norms, including transgender and transsexual people.

-Some actual examples of homophobia and transphobia from Project Visibility:
+Examples of homophobia and transphobia from Project Visibility:

 “In a day care setting, Robin, who has dementia, is the dance hall queen.
 She loves to dance and often acts out sexually, putting her hands on men’s crotches.
 One day, she starts dancing with a woman, and talks to her as if she is a man.
 Staff laughs and pulls her away from the woman and matches her with a man.’